Susanna Truong Table Mountain

 However, more fundamentally, I feel that the firm is truly invested in my personal development, having received mentorship from various senior lawyers who have assisted and guided my career decisions.

-It is because of this that we understand the importance of giving back to paralegals and trainees who were once in our position.
+It is because of this that I understand the importance of giving back to paralegals and trainees who are in a position I was once in.

 What words of advice would you offer someone thinking of working for Systech?

-My advice for anyone thinking about or actually joining Systech would be to be as open-minded as possible.
+My advice would be to be as open-minded as possible.
 From a personal point of view, the most fulfilling and rewarding experiences I have had have come off the back of the unknown.

 Moving to new cities, taking on tasks outside of my knowledge base and generally pushing myself outside of my comfort zone has been vital to broadening my skill set.